RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/parser/readme.md

 keyword instructions include the first blank after the keyword, if any, and so on.

-This help file starts with a high-level description of the tokenizer functionality, and ends with an enumeration and description of the tokenizer methods and auxiliary routines.
+This help file starts with a high-level description of the tokenizer functionality, and ends with an enumeration and description of the tokenizer methods, and some implementation notes.

 ## Subclasses and Unicode support